jgnunes/platinum_genomes/linux.md

 ## 2.5 The tab completion trick
 Typing out long paths can be tedious and slow, without mentioning the chances of typing errors (typos).
 However, the command line have a powerfull mechanism to help us with that: it's called **tab completion**.

 The idea is that whenever you start typing a path, if you hit the Tab key on your keyboard the command line will invoke an autocompletion action.
 It nothing happens, it means there are several possibilities for autocompletion.
-In that case you should
+In that case you should hit Tab again to show all the possibilites, continue typing and then hit Tab again to continue the autocompletion process.
+Try it yourself to seed the power of tab completion!